hashicorp/terraform-provider-hcp/docs/guides/auth.md

 Service principals and service principal keys can be created in the HCP portal with an existing user account.

+## Authenticate using user session with browser

+The HCP provider supports logging in via the browser.
+To enable automatic browser login, you must leave client credentials unset and pin the provider to version 0.45.0 or above.

+Upon running `terraform apply` or `terraform plan`, your web browser will navigate to the HCP portal, where you will be prompted to login.
+Once logged in, you may create new or manage existing resources fully authenticated.
+Your session will last 24 hours before prompting you to reauthenticate.

 ## Create a service principal

 Once you have registered and logged into the HCP portal, navigate to the Access Control (IAM) page.
 Select the Service Principals tab and create a new service principal.
 Give it the role Contributor, since it will be writing resources.